 Kelly Osbourne visits Centrepoint's Reuben House

-We were so proud to welcome our wonderful Ambassador, Kelly Osbourne to our flagship Independent Living Programme in Peckham.
+We were so proud to welcome our wonderful celebrity supporter, Kelly Osbourne to our flagship Independent Living Programme in Peckham.

-We were so proud to welcome our wonderful Ambassador, Kelly Osbourne to our flagship Independent Living Programme in Peckham.
+We were so proud to welcome our wonderful celebrity supporter, Kelly Osbourne to our flagship Independent Living Programme in Peckham.

 Katelin, 23, has recently started in her dream role as a midwife, which she has been working towards since the COVID lockdowns.
 After leaving her family home at 17 following a breakdown in the relationship, she moved into a hostel, where she created her five year plan.
 She then moved into a Centrepoint Independent Living home where she could make her dreams a reality.